Accelize/apyfal/docs/getting_started.rst

 This section explains how to use Apyfal with Python to run accelerators.

-All of theses examples requires that you first install the Apyfal and get configuration requirements like at least your Accelize credentials (``accelize_client_id`` and ``accelize_secret_id`` parameters in following examples).
+All of theses examples requires the installation of Apyfal and some configuration requirements like at least Accelize credentials (``accelize_client_id`` and ``accelize_secret_id`` parameters in following examples).

 See :doc:`installation` and :doc:`configuration` for more information.

-You also needs the name (``accelerator`` parameter in following example) of the accelerator you want to use.
+The name of the accelerator to use is also required (``accelerator`` parameter in following example)

 See `AccelStore <https://accelstore.accelize.com>`_ for more information.

-*Examples below uses configuration as arguments to be more explicit, but you can also set them with configuration file.*
+*Examples below uses configuration as arguments to be more explicit, but it is also possible to set them with configuration file.*

 *For testing and examples, it is possible to enable apyfal logger to see more details on running steps:*